 As you’re embarking upon your SOX compliance journey, there are several related organizations and frameworks you might encounter along the way.
 Here are some concepts and groups you should be familiar with, in addition to SOX:

 - PCAOB: The Public Company Accounting Oversight Board develops auditing standards, and trains auditors on best practices to perform a successful SOX audit.

 - COSO: The Committee of Sponsoring Organizations updates their recommendations for internal controls to achieve SOX compliance.
 These recommendations inform the PCAOB auditing standards.

-- COBIT: The Control Objectives for Information and Related Technology is another framework to implement SOX compliance developed by ISACA.
-It is a comprehensive list of 34 best practices for IT security.
+- COBIT: The Control Objectives for Information and Related Technology is another framework used to implement SOX compliance.
+Developed by ISACA, this is a comprehensive list of 34 best practices for IT security.